vilaca/RemoteView/README.md

 How does the Application work ?
 ===============================

-This Application allows a user with a browser (client) control a remote computer (server).
+This Application allows a user with a browser (client) to control a remote computer (server).

 The Application is basically an embedded HTTP server that generates a simple HTML5 page with an image.
 That image is a representation of the current Screen Device of the Server.

-The Client see the remote computer Desktop by typing the server IP address into the browser.
-Clicks on the browser are sent to the remote computer so it can be effectively controlled remotely.
+The Client sees the remote computer Desktop as a webpage on the browser.
+Clicks on the browser are sent to the remote computer.